Medusas71/Cat-Memory-Game/README.md

 The cat memory game has been created for people of all ages that love cats &#128570; and would like to test their memory.
 The purpose of this website is to improve brain functionality such as focus, concentration and attention and to also have fun. &#128062;

+The final project was submitted 27 May 2022.

 [Back to Table of Contents](#table-of-contents)